-While everyone is at work or school.
-As a result, the home is using the least amount of electricity it will use in a 24-hour period.
+During the day when everyone is at work or school.
+As a result, the home is using the least amount of electricity.
+This is over a 24-hour period.
 The sun is up and charging the solar panels fully.

-The home does not use any power from the grid.
+It will not use any power from the grid.
 Subsequently, the energy from the solar panels moves into the home.
 There is too much energy for the quiet home to use.
-This extra energy goes back outside the home and into the grid.
+Extra energy goes back outside the home and into the grid.

 Many homeowners enjoy credits from the utility company for this excess energy.
-Some areas offer “net metering”, which means the homeowner sells the energy at the same rate at which they buy it.
-Every utility company is different; check with the local company for specific details.
+Some areas offer “net metering”.
+In short, the homeowner sells the energy at the same rate at which they buy it.
+Every utility company is different.
+Check with the local company for specific details.

-As the sun starts to move into the west, energy absorption reduces through the solar panels.
-However, the panels are still charged, and keep powering the home without the grid.
+The sun starts to move into the west.
+Consequently, energy absorption reduces through the solar pv panels.
+However, the panels are still charged.

 Energy credits continue to grow as the home continues to give back to the grid.
-As most of the family still isn’t home, this time is considered a low-energy part of the day.
+Since most of the family still isn’t home, this time is considered low-energy.

-The home switches back to full grid power as the family begins to come home, use appliances, lights, and entertainment devices.
-In a typical home, evenings mean high energy and grid usage.
+Home switches back to full grid power.
+Indeed family begins to come home.
+Appliances, lights, and entertainment devices are in use.
+Therefore, evenings mean high energy and grid usage.

-However, this is where most homeowners break even, as the home has used solar all day and provided power back to the utility company.
+Evening is where most homeowners break even.
+The home has used solar all day.
+Therefore, power was provided back to the utility company.